y1z/Unity_Utility_Code_repo/README.md

     6. press the "Add package from disk"
     7. go to the unzipped file
     8. add the un zip file
-    9. use code the whatever the hell you want.
+    9. use code however the hell you want.